Building Call for Code apps with data science

 Combine Watson Studio with IBM Cloud to create a powerful application to visualize and analyze data

-Welcome back to the sixth and final installment in our Call For Code Technology mini-series, where I identify and talk about one of the six core technology areas within Call For Code.
+Welcome back to the fifth and final installment in our Call For Code Technology mini-series, where I identify and talk about the core technology areas within Call For Code.
 You’ll learn about that technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
 If you missed my other posts, make sure to check them out:

 - Building Call for Code apps with AI

 - Building Call for Code apps using blockchain